| Doc. Number | Article Title | Effective Date | Version |

 Once the Event choice is complete, proceed by clicking the “Continue" button.

-Now click on Continue once again, after clicking "Continue" for the second time, you will be brought to a page with a custom webhook URL that has been generated for you (see the red highlighted area in the image below).
+Now click Continue once again, after clicking "Continue" for the second time, you are brought to a page with a custom webhook URL that has been generated for you (see the red highlighted area in the image below).
 Click the "Copy" button on the right side of the page to have it available.

 NOTE: Consider pasting the webhook URL into a blank note/document in case you need to use it again in the future.